Untel/polypong/README.md

 ## Description
 Last project of 42 Cursus

-Make a pong game, with social features (chat, profile, friendship) It's a Battle royal Pong game, each player have to defend his side.
+A pong game, with social features (chat, profile, friendship)

+It's a Battle royal Pong game, each player have to defend his side.
 Once a player die, the polygon reduce until becoming the regular 1v1 pong game

 Built with:
   - Back: NestJS, TypeOrm, Swagger, Passort: Jwt + Oauth 42/Google
   - Data: PostgresSQL, Redis,